CommonAccord/Site-Org/Doc/Startup/YC/Sales/YC_Sales_Form.01.md

 Ti=SAAS SERVICES AGREEMENT

-0.sec=This SaaS Services Agreement ("Agreement") is entered into on {Agt.Effective.YMD} (the "Effective Date") between {P1.N,E,A} ("Company"), and {P2.N,E,A} ("Customer").
+Intro.Agree.sec=This SaaS Services Agreement ("Agreement") is entered into on {Agt.Effective.YMD} (the "Effective Date") between {P1.N,E,A} ("Company"), and {P2.N,E,A} ("Customer").
 This Agreement includes and incorporates the {Order Form}, as well as the attached Terms and Conditions and contains, among other things, warranty disclaimers, liability limitations and use limitations.
 There shall be no force or effect to any different terms of any related purchase order or similar form even if signed by the parties after the date hereof.

 Order Form=terms below